 All About the Dracaena Angustifolia

-The Dracaena angustifolia grows long spiky leaves that almost make the plant resemble some sort of palm tree.
-The plant isn’t particularly difficult to grow, but it can get angry when you put the plant in bright sunlight or give it too much water.
+The Dracaena angustifolia grows long, spiky leaves that almost resemble a palm tree.
+The plant isn’t difficult to grow, but it can get angry when you put it in bright sunlight or give it too much water.

-The most important part of bringing a Dracaena angustifolia into your home is putting it in the right place and avoiding excessive watering.
-Since the plant doesn’t need a ton of water, it’s a great plant for people who forget to water their plants every so often.
+The most crucial part of bringing a Dracaena angustifolia into your home is putting it in the right place and avoiding excessive watering.
+Since the plant only needs a little water, it’s great for people who forget to water their plants every so often.

-Since the Dracaena angustifolia can also grow several feet tall, it’s an amazing accent piece for any room.
+Since the Dracaena angustifolia can also grow several feet tall, it’s a fantastic accent piece for any room.
 If you place your Dracaena angustifolia in a nice big pot when you first bring it home, you won’t need to repot it for several years.

 Dracaena Angustifolia Care